Nonprofit Marketing Trends for 2023

 8. Re-Engaging Lapsed Donors Limits Audience Variability

-It’s easy to forecast that your existing donors will matter more than anything else through the rest of this year and into 2023.
-As inflation and a pending recession may limit financial flexibility, donors will return to their “comfort zone” and give to the institutions they’re already familiar with, and whom they know can make a difference.
+It’s easy to forecast that your existing donors will matter more than anything else in any year.
+As inflation and recession fears limit financial flexibility, donors will return to their “comfort zone” and give to the institutions they’re already familiar with — organizations they know can make a difference.

-But what about those that have given to you in the past, but no longer do?
+But what about people who’ve given to you in the past, but no longer do?
 Now is an opportunity to build a strategy for them.
-They may have been short on money, or have turned their attention to other nonprofit options.
-And yet, at some point in the past, they recognized you as worthy of their attention and money.
+They may have been short on money or turned their attention to other nonprofits.
+And yet, at some point in the past, they recognized you as worthy of their donations.

 Re-engaging these lapsed donors is a crucial way to limit your variability and rely on audiences that have proven to bear fruit in the recent past.
 But you’ll need to have a few pieces in place to get there:

-Lapsed donors will be among your most important audiences in 2023 – especially after you’ve built your donor base in 2020 and 2021.
-However, it still doesn’t quite reach the highest priority group — your sustainers, the reliable every-year givers who make up the foundation of your fundraising strategy.
+Lapsed donors should be among your most important audiences.
+However, it still doesn’t quite reach the highest priority group: your sustainers, the reliable every-year givers who make up the foundation of your fundraising strategy.

 As audiences narrow, this group should become your bread and butter.
 That means two things above all:

 That last piece might be the most difficult.
 It means locking donors into multi-year commitments, turning them from one-time to regular contributors in the process.
-Only a succinct value proposition, coupled with consistent, engaging communications specifically to these audiences across channels, can make that possible and realistic.
+Only a succinct value proposition coupled with consistent, engaging communications specific to these audiences across channels can make that possible and realistic.

 When you get there, though, the benefits are significant.
 The more sustainers you can count on your side, the more predictable your revenue will become.